pubmania/flask_admin_skeleton/README.md

 Further activities to explore:
 * Create a grid editable form
 * Creation of subforms
+* Modals
-* Creation of forms in modals
+  * ~~Creation and submission of forms using Modals.~~ - Works
+  * Validation to display in Modals and not take back to the page form. - Pending.

 # Demo
 A working demo is available on the link: https://flask-admin-skeleton.herokuapp.com